antonio-nicolau/Flutter-ToDoApp-with-firebase/README.md

 A Flutter TODO App to demonstrate how to work with Rivepord, query Firebase firestore documents, authenticate users with Firebase Auth, manage routers with auto_router, implement dark/light mode

 Features:
-- Login/SignUp
+- Login/SignUp with Firebase
-- Create tasks
+- Create TODO
 - Dark/Light mode
 - Internalization (english/portuguese)
 - Social Signup (google, facebook and apple) - TO BE IMPLEMENTED